xaya/libxayagame/README.md

 - [`glog`](https://github.com/google/glog):
   Available for Debian as `libgoogle-glog-dev`.
 - [`gflags`](https://github.com/gflags/gflags):
-  The package (`libgflags-dev`) included with Debian 9 "Stretch" does not include the `pkg-config` file yet, build from source instead.
+  The package (`libgflags-dev`) included with Debian can be used.
 - [Protocol buffers]((https://developers.google.com/protocol-buffers/)
   are used both in C++ and Python.
 On Debian, the packages `libprotobuf-dev`, `protobuf-compiler` and `python-protobuf` can be used.

 For the unit tests, also the
 [Google test framework](https://github.com/google/googletest) is needed.
-The package included with Debian 9 "Stretch" is not fresh enough, it should be built and installed from source instead.
+The package included with Debian 10 "Buster" is not fresh enough, it should be built and installed from source instead.